Hero Image

 • Options: Faculty may choose district training courses and workshops and/or non-district DE training focused on distance education to meet the recertification requirement.

 • Notification: The College's VPAAs will send an email notification confirming the one-year due date to complete the certification requirements.
+You can also check your Certification Status inside the DE Instructor Resource shell in Canvas.

 • FLEX Credit: Faculty can also earn PD/FLEX credit for this DE training.